o4wcoder/caffeinetv/README.md

 ### About

 * Development is done in Kotlin and Android Studio
-  * Current version of Kotlin is 1.3.0
+  * Current version of Kotlin is 1.3.11
-  * Current version of Android Studio is 3.3 Beta 4.
+  * Current version of Android Studio is 3.3 RC 2
 * The app uses the following libraries:
   * AndroidX, JetPack, Support Libraries
     * AppCompat
     * Material design
     * Navigation
   * Dagger
-    * Must use version 2.16
-    * Versions 2.17 and 2.18 causes build problems due to Jetifier (it pins Dagger to 2.16)
   * Retrofit
   * OkHttp
   * Picasso